Kasseservice/woocommerce-3x/README.md

 ### Products

 Very first step is to synchronize products from Duell.
-Plugin check `product number` of Duell exists in the Woocommerce product `SKU`.
+Plugin check `product number` of Duell exists in the Woocommerce product at `SKU` field.
 If product number already exists, plugin only update if `Update existing product` flag is enabled.
-If product is not exists, plugin add products in `Pending` status with `OutOfStock` status with `0` stock.
-Product need to manually `published` to use for sell.
+If product is not exists, plugin add products in `Pending` status with `OutOfStock` status & `0` stock.
+Products need to manually `published` to use for sell.

+Check `Prices` point regarding product price.

 ### Stocks

 Second step is to synchronize latest stocks from Duell.
-If stock greater than `0` then plugin update stock status to `InStock` and latest stock number.
+If stock greater than `0` then plugin update stock status to `InStock` and `Stock` to latest stock number.

 ### Prices